Background decoration

 notion-update-page

 ## Overview Update a Notion page's properties or content. ## Properties Notion page properties are a JSON map of property names to SQLite values.
-For pages in a database: - ALWAYS use the "fetch" tool first to get the data source schema and the exact property names. - Provide a non-null value to update a property's value. - Omitted properties are left unchanged. **IMPORTANT**: Some property types require expanded formats: - Date properties: Split into "date:{property}:start", "date:{property}:end" (optional), and "date:{property}:is_datetime" (0 or 1) - Place properties: Split into "place:{property}:name", "place:{property}:address", "place:{property}:latitude", "place:{property}:longitude", and "place:{property}:google_place_id" (optional) - Number properties: Use JavaScript numbers (not strings) - Checkbox properties: Use "__YES__" for checked, "__NO__" for unchecked **Special property naming**: Properties named "id" or "url" (case insensitive) must be prefixed with "userDefined:" (e.g., "userDefined:URL", "userDefined:id") For pages outside of a database: - The only allowed property is "title", which is the title of the page in inline markdown format. ## Content Notion page content is a string in Notion-flavored Markdown format.
-See the "create-pages" tool description for the full enhanced Markdown spec.
+For pages in a database: - ALWAYS use the "fetch" tool first to get the data source schema and the exact property names. - Provide a non-null value to update a property's value. - Omitted properties are left unchanged. **IMPORTANT**: Some property types require expanded formats: - Date properties: Split into "date:{property}:start", "date:{property}:end" (optional), and "date:{property}:is_datetime" (0 or 1) - Place properties: Split into "place:{property}:name", "place:{property}:address", "place:{property}:latitude", "place:{property}:longitude", and "place:{property}:google_place_id" (optional) - Number properties: Use JavaScript numbers (not strings) - Checkbox properties: Use "__YES__" for checked, "__NO__" for unchecked **Special property naming**: Properties named "id" or "url" (case insensitive) must be prefixed with "userDefined:" (e.g., "userDefined:URL", "userDefined:id") For pages outside of a database: - The only allowed property is "title", which is the title of the page in inline markdown format. ## Content Notion page content is a string in Notion-flavored Markdown format. **IMPORTANT**: For the complete Markdown specification, first fetch the MCP resource at `notion://docs/enhanced-markdown-spec`.
+Do NOT guess or hallucinate Markdown syntax.
 Before updating a page's content with this tool, use the "fetch" tool first to get the existing content to find out the Markdown snippets to use in the "replace_content_range" or "insert_content_after" commands. ## Examples <example description="Update page properties"> { "page_id": "f336d0bc-b841-465b-8045-024475c079dd", "command": "update_properties", "properties": { "title": "New Page Title", "status": "In Progress", "priority": 5, "checkbox": "__YES__", "date:deadline:start": "2024-12-25", "date:deadline:is_datetime": 0, "place:office:name": "HQ", "place:office:latitude": 37.7749, "place:office:longitude": -122.4194 } } </example> <example description="Replace the entire content of a page"> { "page_id": "f336d0bc-b841-465b-8045-024475c079dd", "command": "replace_content", "new_str": "# New Section Updated content goes here" } </example> <example description="Replace specific content in a page"> { "page_id": "f336d0bc-b841-465b-8045-024475c079dd", "command": "replace_content_range", "selection_with_ellipsis": "# Old Section...end of section", "new_str": "# New Section Updated content goes here" } </example> <example description="Insert content after specific text"> { "page_id": "f336d0bc-b841-465b-8045-024475c079dd", "command": "insert_content_after", "selection_with_ellipsis": "## Previous section...", "new_str": " ## New Section Content to insert goes here" } </example> **Note**: For selection_with_ellipsis, provide only the first ~10 characters, an ellipsis, and the last ~10 characters.
 Ensure the selection is unique; use longer snippets if needed to avoid ambiguity.

 How It Works